-Tornado, fire, earthquake, and lockdown drills will be conducted regularly to insure adequate preparation in case of an emergency.
+Tornado, fire and earthquake and other safety drills will be conducted regularly to insure adequate preparation in case of an emergency.

 Drugs, Narcotics and Medicines

 The possession at any time of any drug, narcotic or medicine other than that prescribed by a physician, or which is necessary for a diagnosed physical condition, is forbidden.
 Substance abuse may be grounds for dismissal.